e271828e/Flight.jl/docs/notes/design/framework_spec.md

   Tolerating everything hides bugs as "device attached, nothing happens";
   tolerating nothing kills a live link on its first truncated datagram.
 - **Derived liveness** ([§11.7][s11-7]).
-A widget is live iff its port's feed chain terminates in a root slot inside the GUI's own claim in the run's frozen partition; there is no per-port marking, and unexported ports are unpokeable.
+A widget is live iff its port's feed chain terminates in a root input inside the GUI's own claim in the run's frozen partition; there is no per-port marking, and unexported ports are unpokeable.
 - **The two observation registers** ([§11.2][s11-2], [§13.5][s13-5]).
 A deep snapshot path is